 Scott McLaughlin is a racing driver from New Zealand and freshly crowned champion of the Australian Supercars Championship in 2018, which he won driving a Ford Falcon for DJR Team Penske.

 Before joining his current team in 2017, McLaughlin spent four seasons driving Holden Commodore and Volvo S60 for Garry Rogers Motorsport.
 At Bathurst 1000, his best result so far was the third place in 2018.

-Scott was born on June 10, 1993, and he scored his maiden V8 Supercars victory in 2013 at Pukekohe Park Raceway, becoming the youngest ever race winner in the history of the championship.
+Scott was born in June 1993 and he scored his maiden V8 Supercars victory in 2013 at Pukekohe Park Raceway, becoming the youngest ever race winner in the history of the championship.
 In 2012, before entering V8SC full time, he was the champion in the inaugural season of the New Zealander V8 SuperTourer Championship.
 In the same year, he was the Dunlop V8 Supercar Series champion.

 Scott was the youngest ever V8 Supercar driver

 Scott McLaughlin started his racing career at the age of 8.
 As a teenager, McLaughlin was a successful competitor in different karting competitions in New Zealand and Australia.
 He left karting in 2010 to enter the Fujitsu V8 Supercar Series with Stone Brothers Racing.
 At the age 16, he became the youngest ever V8 Supercar driver.

 The kid from Christchurch was driving the #93 Ford BF Falcon for Stone Brothers Racing, finishing 12th in the points in his V8 Supercar debut season.
 Besides driving Ford Falcon, Scott participated in few races of the Mini Challenge and Formula Ford, but he was already decided that V8s are his future.